 Commonly the letters were tied to a balloon that was released to fly in the air.
 The Three Kings would arrive between the night of January 5th and the early morning of January 6th and would magically deposit the gifts next to the children's shoes.

 On the morning of the 6th, traditionally the Three Kings are eaten with the company of family and loved ones.
-In the thread that is hidden are small plastic monkeys that represent the child God, whoever finds the child God is left with the responsibility of organizing a dinner with atole and tamales on February 2nd, Candlemas Day.
+In the hidden thread are small plastic monkeys that represent the child God, whoever finds the child God is left with the responsibility of organizing a dinner with atole and tamales on February 2nd, Candlemas Day.

 With this celebration, the period known as Guadalupe-Reyes ends, which begins on December 12 with the commemoration of the Virgin of Guadalupe.
 During these weeks Mexicans traditionally have multiple posadas, dinners, and family celebrations.